 In the absence of any constraints it is of course possible to transform any image such that it matches another exactly.
-The issue is therefore less about the nature of the transformation but more one of defining the constraints under which the transformation is effected.
+The issue is therefore less about the nature of the transformation and more about defining the constraints under which the transformation is effected.
 The validity of the transformation can usually be reduced to the validity of these constraints.
-The first tenet, of the general approach described here, is that the constraints are explicit, reasonable and operationally specified.
+The first tenet of the general approach described here is that the constraints be explicit, reasonable, and operationally specified.
 The reliability of label-based approaches is limited by the reproducibility of the labelling.
-Non-label based techniques are generally noninteractive and are therefore completely reliable.
-The second key aspect of our approach is therefore that it is non label-based and automatic.
-Many approaches to spatial transformation use some from of gradient descent or nonlinear minimisation to find the global minimum of an error surface.
-These iterative techniques are flexible but may find local solutions and are computationally very expensive [e.g. 30 minutes for a simple linear MRI to MRI matching (Collins et al 1994)].
-To avoid these problems we have used an approach with explicit and unique solutions that can be obtained by solving just one equation.
+Non-label-based techniques are generally noninteractive and are therefore completely reliable.
+The second key aspect of our approach is therefore that it be non-label-based and automatic.
+Many approaches to spatial transformation use some form of gradient descent or nonlinear minimisation to find the global minimum of an error surface.
+These iterative techniques are flexible but may find local solutions